MicrosoftDocs/m365copilot-docs/docs/decision-guide.md

 ### Semantic discovery of content without turning on a plugin

 Items indexed using Graph Connectors are part of the Microsoft Graph and therefore immediately accessible for summarization alongside Microsoft 365 content like documents, emails and events of a user.
-Plugins require that the administrators have enabled plugins, that the Plugin app is installed and enabled by the user.
+Plugins require that the administrators have enabled plugins, that the plugin app is installed and enabled by the user.

 ### Discoverability in Store